Managing Allergy Symptoms with Ocimene:

 Consider supplementing your ocimene intake by eating foods that have naturally occurring traces of ocimene.
 These foods include:

 Adding these foods to your diet could help curb your symptoms.

-It is also my suggestion to ask to smell each strain will use and that you have used.
+It is also suggested to ask to smell each strain will use and that you have used.
 If you can identify the smell of a strain that has been beneficial to you in the past, this can help you make a decision of a new strain in the future.
-I also encourage you to do your own research around ocimene and other terpenes.
+We also encourage you to do your own research around ocimene and other terpenes.
 This not only improves the efficacy of your purchases but empowers you to be in charge of your own health.